As explained earlier, the purpose of the selector is to select elements to be affected by various CSS rules. Selectors always appear before a {

 CSS 3 was made a recommendation only in 2011, so not all browsers will support it.

-are the oldest pseudo-classes, debuting in CSS 1.
-These two pseudo-classes allow you to control the appearance of hyperlinks, both unclicked (through :link
+There are two pseudo-classes that are exclusively for hyperlinks: :link and :visited.
+Along with active are the oldest pseudo-classes, debuting in CSS 1.
+These two pseudo-classes allow you to control the appearance of hyperlinks, both unclicked (through :link) and clicked (through :visited).

 I give these rather short shrift because, if you've been to any websites where links are different colours depending on whether or not you've been to the pages they point to, you know the effects already.
 I will, however, make a note on the order these pseudoclasses should be in for them to have the proper effect: